plotly/plotly.py-docs/notebooks/data-api.md

     title: Plotly Data API
 ---

-#### New to Plotly?
-Plotly's Python library is free and open source!
-[Get started](https://plot.ly/python/getting-started/) by downloading the client and [reading the primer](https://plot.ly/python/getting-started/).
-<br>You can set up Plotly to work in [online](https://plot.ly/python/getting-started/#initialization-for-online-plotting) or [offline](https://plot.ly/python/getting-started/#initialization-for-offline-plotting) mode, or in [jupyter notebooks](https://plot.ly/python/getting-started/#start-plotting-online).
-<br>We also have a quick-reference [cheatsheet](https://images.plot.ly/plotly-documentation/images/python_cheat_sheet.pdf) (new!) to help you get started!

 #### Creating a Plotly Grid
 You can instantiate a grid with data by either uploading tabular data to Plotly or by creating a Plotly `grid` using the API.
 To upload the grid we will use `plotly.plotly.grid_ops.upload()`.
 It takes the following arguments:
 - `grid` (Grid Object): the actual grid object that you are uploading.